thaokhou1/Startup_Name_Generator/README.md

 This project is a starting point for a Flutter application.

-A few resources to get you started if this is your first Flutter project:
+A few resources I used to get started on my first Flutter application:

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://flutter.dev/docs/cookbook)